athdsantos/dev-web/README.md

 # Web Development
-Some practices and projects of Web Develoment, using HTML5, CSS3, Javascript and Bootstrap 4.
+Some practices and projects of Web Development, using HTML5, CSS3, Javascript and Bootstrap 4.

 - HTML5
 - CSS3